Unsealed court records offer new detail on old sex abuse allegations against Jeffrey Epstein | Entertainment

 Epstein accuser Johanna Sjoberg testified in a newly released deposition that she once met Michael Jackson at Epstein's Palm Beach, Florida, home, but that nothing untoward happened with the late pop icon.

 The documents being unsealed are related to a lawsuit filed in 2015 by one of Epstein's victims, Virginia Giuffre.
-She is one of the dozens of women who sued Epstein saying he had abused them at his homes in Florida, New York, the U.S. Virgin Islands and New Mexico.
-This particular suit was against Epstein's former girlfriend, Ghislaine Maxwell, who was convicted in 2021 of helping recruit Epstein's victims and is serving a 20-year prison term.
+She is one of dozens of women who sued Epstein for abusing them at his homes in Florida, New York, the US Virgin Islands and New Mexico.
+This suit was against Ghislaine Maxwell, Epstein's former girlfriend who is now serving a 20-year prison term for helping recruit and abuse his victims.

-Two women had invoked their Fifth Amendment right against self-incrimination when questioned in other lawsuits about whether they had been involved in procuring young women for Epstein to abuse.

-Maxwell, in her deposition, chaffed at being asked questions about whether she had ever arranged for Giuffre or other women to have sexual encounters with Prince Andrew, or purchased sex toys or revealing outfits, or seen young, topless women at Epstein's home.
+Maxwell, in her deposition, chaffed at being asked about Giuffre's allegations that she had arranged for her to have sexual encounters with Prince Andrew.
+She also reacted angrily to being asked about whether she had purchased sex toys or revealing outfits, or seen young, topless women at Epstein's home.

-One person who had been on Epstein's domestic staff said in a deposition that he felt uncomfortable with the number of young women showing up at the house, and felt threatened by Maxwell to stay quiet after he left his job.
+One former member of Epstein's domestic staff said in a deposition that he felt uncomfortable with the number of young women showing up at the house, and felt threatened by Maxwell to stay quiet.

 Other documents included legal arguments over whether Giuffre should be allowed more time to depose potential witnesses, including Clinton.
-Giuffre never alleged he was involved in illegal behavior, but her attorneys said the former president was a "key person who can provide information about his close relationship" with Maxwell and Epstein.
+Giuffre never alleged he was involved in illegal behaviour, but her attorneys said the former president was a “key person who can provide information about his close relationship” with Maxwell and Epstein.

-The records included the depositions of several of Epstein's victims, many of whom have told their stories publicly previously.
+The records included depositions of several Epstein victims, many of whom have told their stories publicly previously.

+In her May 2016 deposition, Sjoberg described going to a dinner at one of Epstein's homes also attended by magician David Copperfield.

+She said Copperfield did magic tricks before asking if she was aware “that girls were getting paid to find other girls.”
+One of the key allegations against Epstein and Maxwell was that some of the girls he paid for sex acts then acted as recruiters to find him other victims.
+Sjoberg said Copperfield didn't get more specific about what he meant.

 In the testimony, some of which appeared as excerpts in previous court filings, Sjoberg said she and Giuffre had flown with Epstein to New York on his private jet.
-Maxwell and Prince Andrew met them there, she said.
+Maxwell and Prince Andrew met them there.

-At one point, she testified, Maxwell called her to an upstairs closet where they pulled out a puppet of Prince Andrew that had been made for a BBC program.
+At one point, she testified, Maxwell called her to an upstairs closet where they pulled out a puppet of Prince Andrew that had been made for a television program.

 “It looked like him,” Sjoberg said.
 “And she brought it down and presented it to him; and that was a great joke, because apparently it was a production from a show on BBC.”
 “And they decided to take a picture with it, in which Virginia and Andrew sat on a couch.
 They put the puppet on Virginia's lap, and I sat on Andrew's lap, and they put the puppet's hand on Virginia's breast, and Andrew put his hand on my breast, and they took a photo.”
 On the way to New York, Sjoberg testified, Epstein's jet diverted to Atlantic City, New Jersey, and spent a few hours at one of Donald Trump's casinos, because of bad weather.